 Schalene grew up in Gardiner.
 She is an avid advocate for volunteering for her community from ambulance work, coaching youngsters, to helping with community groups.
 Currently, she is on the board for the Greater Gardiner Community Council also.
 As a mother of 4 children ranging in age from 21 to 9, she decided to quit being an educator of twelve years at her Alma Mater to pursue her passion for cooking and opened the Yellowstone Grill.

 Sabina, and her husband Greg, moved to Gardiner in 2004, when they purchased the Yellowstone Basin Inn.
-They worked and managed various other lodging properties, and when the time came to buy their own place, they settled in Gardiner.
-Sabina enjoys owning the Inn and showing visitors all the wonders of Montana & Yellowstone.
+Sabina enjoys owning the Inn and showing visitors and staff all the wonders of Montana & Yellowstone.
 Living in the Yellowstone Ecosystem and being part of the Gardiner Business Community have been wonderful experiences.
-This is Sabina’s second time being part of the Board, because she enjoys helping Gardiner putting its best foot forward in welcoming visitors and creating a successful community.
-In her spare time she enjoys cooking, eating, and supporting local foods; and learning to ride using natural horsemanship and dressage principles.
+Sabina likes helping Gardiner putting its best foot forward in welcoming visitors and creating a successful community.
+In her spare time, she also likes cooking, eating, reading, writing, cross country skiing, supporting local foods, and learning to ride using natural horsemanship and dressage principles.